New Zealand must be clear: like Canada, we also call for human rights defenders in Saudi Arabia to be released

 Amnesty International has launched a petition calling on Winston Peters, in his role as Minister of Foreign Affairs, to publicly state New Zealand’s support for human rights in Saudi Arabia, the release of prisoners of conscience and an end to the crackdown on freedom of expression.

-On Monday, Saudi Arabia announced retaliatory diplomatic and trade measures against Canada.
+On Monday, Saudi Arabia against Canada.
 These include the recall of Saudi Arabia’s Ambassador from Canada, a demand that Canada’s Ambassador leave Saudi Arabia within 24 hours and a hold on any new business and investment transactions.
 Yesterday the diplomatic crisis escalated when the Saudi Arabian education ministry announced it would transfer the 12,000 students studying in Canada to other English-speaking countries, including New Zealand.

-Last week, two more prominent women human rights advocates – Samar Badawi and Nassima al-Sada – were detained in Saudi Arabia.
-Since May, a number of leading women’s rights activists and campaigners in Saudi Arabia – including Loujain al-Hathloul, Iman al-Nafjan and Aziza al-Yousef – have been detained for their peaceful human rights work.
+Last week, prominent women human rights advocates – Samar Badawi and Nassima al-Sada – were detained in Saudi Arabia.
+Since May, in Saudi Arabia – including Loujain al-Hathloul, Iman al-Nafjan and Aziza al-Yousef – have been detained for their peaceful human rights work.
 Many have been held without charge and may face up to 20 years in prison.
-Others detained recently include women’s rights advocates Nouf Abdulaziz and Maya’a al-Zahrani, and people who have previously been persecuted for their human rights work, such as Mohammed al-Bajadi and Khalid al-Omeir.
+Others detained recently include women’s rights advocates Nouf Abdulaziz and Maya’a al-Zahrani, and people who have previously been persecuted for their human rights work, such as and Khalid al-Omeir.

 “The Saudi Arabian Government should pursue human rights reform.
 Instead, it has chosen to lash out with punitive measures in the face of criticism.
 The international community has remained silent for far too long.